 While this course is curated for starters, having some experience with 2D drawing software will be a plus as you work through your project.
 The class is also a great pick for digital artists wanting to explore more artisan projects.

 You can purchase this course individually on Domestika or sign up for Domestika Plus to enjoy bundle discounts, free monthly courses, and more!

 Duration: 16 Lessons (2h 38m)

-Third-generation leathercrafter José Luis Bazán ends our list or online leather working classes with his incredible Domestika class on wet molding techniques.
+Third-generation leathercrafter José Luis Bazán ends our list of online leather working classes with this incredible Domestika course on wet molding techniques.

-You’ll learn how to create stunning pieces with this technique and about different types of leather, how to cut material, soften, and shape leather objects with molds made of a variety of materials such as wood and rocks.
+You’ll learn how to apply this technique with different types of leather, how to cut material, soften, and shape objects with molds and objects such as wood and rocks.

-This course is for beginners who want to start by focusing on technique and discovering personal style through leather art.
-It is, however, a more complex course that will demand a range of tools that aren’t the most straightforward if this is your first attempt.
+This course is for beginners who want to start by focusing on technique and developing personal style through leather art.
+It is, however, a more complex approach that will demand a range of tools that aren’t the most straightforward for most — especially newbie crafters.

-If you’re up for the challenge and putting in the time, go for it!
+But, if you’re up for the challenge and putting in the time, go for it!
 It’s just as good a place to learn as any other option on our list.
-Just keep in mind that it will approach the craft from a specific angle vs a general overview of the craft.
+Just keep in mind that this class will tackle the craft from a specific angle vs a general 101 overview.